Phlow Business Code of Conduct Policy

 - Any other arrangements or circumstances, including family or other personal relationships, which might dissuade the associate from acting in the best interest of the company.

-Associates with a conflict of interest question should seek advice from Executive Leadership or Human Resources.
+Associates with a conflict of interest question should seek advice from Human Resources

 Avoiding Personal Conflicts of Interest